xingzhi-chen/cs6650-finalProj/README.md

    2. Use './stop_cluster.sh' to stop all servers running background
    3. Use './clear.sh' to clean the files created in /log and /target

-Key design goals: scalability, concurrency, and transparency Main distributed systems algorithms applied: Fault-tolerance, replicated database management, Distributed Consensus using PAXOS, and group communication.
+Key design goals: scalability, concurrency, and transparency.

+Main distributed systems algorithms applied: Fault-tolerance, replicated database management, Distributed Consensus using PAXOS, and group communication.